Amelczix14/Amelczix14/README.md

 ### Hi there 👋
 I am a third-year student at AGH in Krakow, majoring in Computer Science and Intelligent Systems.
-- 🌱 I’m currently learning data analysis and machine learning
+- 🌱 I’m currently learning data processing and machine learning
 - 😄 I am a sports freak, and Polish vice Champion in roller skating on 42 km

 <!--